ibrahimseleem/Dynamic-Model-of-underactuated-five-link-biped-robot/README.md

 Second File (Relative.m) used to obtain the dynamic model of the biped as a function of the relative or the controlled joint angles.

+Third file is Lagrange's equations which calculate equations of motion, I downloaded this function from this link ( https://www.mathworks.com/matlabcentral/fileexchange/23037-lagrange-s-equations )

 Absolute angles are: theta1, theta2, theta3, theta4, theta5.

 Relative angles are: q0, q1, q2, q3, q4.